Student EPP FAQ

-EPP is all about providing volunteering opportunities and recognising the volunteering that you are doing and this may include the volunteering that you already be involved in.
+EPP is all about providing volunteering opportunities and recognising the volunteering that you are doing and this may include the volunteering that you already involved in.

 EPP will recognise your role as a class representative once every year.
-If you are in the programme for three years and are a class representative each year, EPP will count your involvement as three University Contribution activities.
+If you are in the programme for three years and are a class representative each year, EPP will count your involvement as three University Participation activities.

 The transcript will include: